jigaroza287/Reminders/README.md

 ## Usage

 1. **PersistenceController.swift:**
-    - Enter a task title and optional note.
+    - Enter a reminder title and optional note.
     - Select a priority (Low, Medium, High).
-    - Tap the "+" button to save the task.
+    - Tap the "+" button to save the reminder.
-2. **Search Tasks:**
+2. **Search Reminders:**
-    - Use the search bar to filter tasks by title.
+    - Use the search bar to filter reminders by title.
     - Clear the search by tapping the "X" icon.
-3. **Mark Task as Complete/Incomplete:**
+3. **Mark Reminder as Complete/Incomplete:**
-    - Tap the checkmark icon to toggle task completion.
+    - Tap the checkmark icon to toggle reminder completion.
-4. **Delete Tasks:**
+4. **Delete Reminders:**
-    - Swipe left on a task row to delete it.
+    - Swipe left on a reminder row to delete it.

 ---

 ## Optimization Highlights

+- **Authentication:** Uses LocalAuthentication framework to add an extra security layer for biometric authentication.
 - **Debounced Search:** Uses Combine to debounce search queries with .removeDuplicates().
 - **Efficient Data Loading:** Core Data fetch requests are optimized using predicates.
 - **Preview Data:** In-memory Core Data store supports testing and SwiftUI previews.
-- **Priority Labels:** Task priorities visually differentiated for better task management.
+- **Priority Labels:** Reminder priorities visually differentiated for better reminder management.

 ---